Our outstanding therapy staff consists of approximately 50 full and part-time physical, occupational and speech therapists with a

 University of Texas at Austin and Texas State University in San Marcos

 Physical therapy allows Kelli to help people get back to what they love to do without pain or restriction.
 Pediatrics is especially fulfilling because it allows her help teach new skills in a fun environment with an exciting population.
-Kelli is interested in serial casting; pediatric gait analysis & training with body-weight support systems.
-She also has an interest in Neurodevelopmental Treatment (NDT) and has pursued continuing education in courses relating to infant handling, myofascial release, and core strengthening with the pediatric neurological population.
+Kelli has worked at Little Tesoros for over 10 years and has certifications in Pediatric Neurodevelopmental Treatment (NDT) and Therasuit Method Intensive Program (TMIP).
+She also has pursued continuing education courses relating to serial/inhibitory casting, infant handling, myofascial release, torticollis and core strengthening.
+She has a passion for all neurological diagnoses, especially cerebral palsy.
+Kelli is also PT team department lead and coordinates LTTS’s Therasuit program along with Amberly Darby, PTA.

 Texas A&M University and Texas State University